Data & Performance

 Clayworks Clay plasters are unique blends of unfired clays mixed with minerals and pigments to provide a healthy, breathable finish for internal walls and ceilings.*

 Manufactured in Cornwall, UK from abundant raw materials, they are amongst the most sustainable wall finishes available.
-Recyclable, compostable, and containing no toxic ingredients, VOCs (harmful chemicals released during and after application) or synthetics they are healthy for the planet, the building fabric and the occupants.
+With low VOCs (harmful chemicals released during and after application) and no synthetics they are healthy for the planet, the building fabric and the occupants.

 * For a 3rd party overview of clay plasters see Clay Plasters, by Neil May, Natural Building Technologies, April 2005